bensmus/go-group-finder/readme.md

 Steps:

-2. Start at first one, add it to actual
+2. Start at first one, add its coordinates to actual

+2b.
+Transform the first one into a zero: it is no longer needed.

-3a.
-Get a list of potential cardinal direction coordinates relative to that first one/first possible
+3. Get a list of potential cardinal direction coordinates relative to that first one/first possible, and remove the ones that are zeroes

 3b.
 Note that for (0, 0), these will be (1, 0), (-1, 0), (0, 1), (0, -1).
 Discard the coordinates containing negative

-4. Transform the first one into a zero: it is no longer needed.

-4a. possible = list of ones in the accepted cardinal direction coordinates

 6. Repeat 3 to 4 while there are possible ones (list not empty)